Data Policy

 3. Scope

-Relevant to this policy are the ZALF statutes of 2016-03-01, the principles for handling research data of 2017-07-11 and the Leibniz Association policy on handling research data of 2018-11-29.
+Relevant for this policy are the ZALF statutes of 01.03.2016, the principles for handling research data of 11.07.2017 and the Leibniz Association's guideline on handling research data of 29.11.2018.

-4. Rights to data and licensing
+4. Data rights and licensing

-5. Handling research data
+5. Handling of research data

-Before RD are collected, their later reusability must be clarified.
-The DMP should document the appropriate and applied licences, contracts and other legal bases such as publication, anonymisation and the rights of third parties.
+Before research data are collected, their later reusability must be clarified.
+The appropriate and applied licences, contracts and other legal bases such as publication, anonymisation and the rights of third parties shall be documented in the DMP.

-For all research data already collected at ZALF in the past, the rules of this policy apply accordingly insofar as retroactive application is possible.
-If further specifications outside this policy become necessary, they may be implemented with the help of the RDM working group.
+The rules of this policy apply accordingly to all research data previously collected at ZALF, insofar as retrospective application is possible.
+Should further specifications outside this policy become necessary, they can be implemented with the help of the FDM working group.

 6. Responsibilities

-7. Entry into force and duration
+7. Entry into force and period of validity

-This policy enters into force on 2023-01-01 and replaces the policy of 2021-09-21.
+This policy comes into force on 01.01.2023 and replaces the policy of 21.09.2021.
 It applies for an indefinite period.

 References